-UniSuper's procurement function identified 41 goods and services suppliers to engage with this year as part of its assessment.
-Out of the 41 suppliers, 16 were included because they were identified as being at a higher risk of having modern slavery practices within their operations and supply chains and the remaining 25 were included because they were identified as being suppliers which UniSuper considers to be most strategic and important to its operations.
-See the Appendix for the enterprisewide assessment methodology and process undertaken to identify these suppliers.
-As part of the process, these 41 suppliers were encouraged to complete our Procurement Modern Slavery Questionnaire (Procurement MS Questionnaire) to help inform our future engagement with these suppliers in respect of modern slavery risks.
+UniSuper's procurement function identified goods and services suppliers to engage with this year as part of its assessment.
+We included suppliers that were identified as being at a higher risk of having modern slavery practices within their operations and supply chains and continue to engage and monitor suppliers which UniSuper considers to be most strategic and important to its operations.
+See the Appendix for the enterprise-wide assessment methodology and process undertaken to identify these suppliers.
+As part of the process, these suppliers were encouraged to complete our Procurement Modern Slavery Questionnaire (Procurement MS Questionnaire) to help inform our future engagement with these suppliers in respect of modern slavery risks.

-• Incorporating modern slavery contract provisions We have incorporated provisions for dealing with modern slavery risk and reporting in our contract templates and advocated to incorporate these provisions in select contract negotiations with higher risk suppliers.
+Incorporating modern slavery contract provisions We have incorporated provisions for dealing with modern slavery risk and reporting in our contract templates and advocated to incorporate these provisions in select contract negotiations with higher risk suppliers.